rust-lang/rfcs/text/0000-const-bounds-methods.md

 [acknowledgements]: #acknowledgements

-This RFC was significantly improved by exhaustive and deep discussions with fellow rustaceans Ixrec, Alexander "durka" Burka, rkruppe, and Eduard-Mihai "eddyb" Burtescu.
+This RFC was significantly improved by exhaustive and deep discussions with fellow rustaceans Ixrec, Alex "durka" Burka, rkruppe, and Eduard-Mihai "eddyb" Burtescu.
 I would like thank you for being excellent and considerate people.